pradeep3sep/interviewquestion/README JavaScript.md

 > ### What are classes in ES6
 Classes are a template ( a blueprint ) for creating objects.

-In ES6, Javascript classes are primarily syntactic sugar over JavaScript’s existing prototype-based inheritance.
+In ES6, Javascript classes are `primarily syntactic sugar over JavaScript’s existing prototype-based inheritance`.
 For example, the prototype based inheritance written in function expression as below,

 ```js
 function Bike(model, color) {